MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/operator-orientation.md

 You can also grab the navigation bar at any time to place the card where you want it.

 ![Grabbing the navigation bar](media/follow-button-move-card.PNG "Grabbing the navigation bar")

+## Use a trigger to move to the next or previous step

+Dynamics 365 Guides includes triggers that you can use on HoloLens 2 to go to the next or previous step.
+Triggers are placed in the real world where you complete your tasks and steps.
+This saves you from having to gaze at the instruction card after you complete each step, which can disrupt the flow of your work.

+### Visible and invisible triggers

+There are two types of triggers:

+- **Visible triggers.** These are **Next** and **Back** buttons placed in the real world where you do your work.
+Just select the trigger with your finger to move to the next step or previous step.

+    SCREEN SHOT GOES HERE

+    Sometimes, an author might add a dotted line to link the trigger to a place in the real world to help you complete the step.

+- **Invisible triggers.** An invisible trigger automatically advances you to the next step when you place your hand or hands inside the trigger area.
+You can’t see an invisible trigger until your hand is inside the trigger area.
+At that point, you’ll see a light green box so you know you’ve activated the trigger.

+    SCREEN SHOT GOES HERE

+    Invisible triggers reduce clutter in the real world so you can focus your attention on completing the step.

+### Visual and audio cues

+With either type of trigger, you receive visual and audio cues when you activate the trigger.
+This confirms that you’ve completed the step and are moving to the next step.
+For example, if you activate a trigger, you’ll see the following visual cue:

+SCREEN SHOT GOES HERE

 ## Access a website linked from the Step card